BenoitGoethals/WarriorFit/Readme.md

 The main goals of this project are:
 * To develop a comprehensive fitness  military management application
 * To integrate data collection, statistical analysis, and reporting capabilities tailored for military fitness standards
+* Cross management
+* Reservation of rooms
 * To integrate with existing Defence systems (HRM)
+* To integrate with existing Defence systems (SIMULATOR)

 ## Project Development Methodology
 The project is developed using Agile methodology and SOLID principles.